 - 47% of customers expect a web page to load in two seconds or less.

-- A quick loading web page is important for continued loyalty of 52% of online shoppers.
+- A quick-loading web page is important for the continued loyalty of 52% of online shoppers.

-- 14% of consumers will begin shopping at another site, and 23% will stop shopping or walk away from computer.
+- 14% of consumers will begin shopping at another site, and 23% will stop shopping or walk away from their computers.

 This immediately creates a branding issue for businesses.
-Consumers can become confused about what you as an online retail business stand for and where expertise lies.
-As a result, consumers could easily lose confidence in such an arrangement, which could ultimately cost you that valuable sale.
+Consumers can become confused about what you, as an online retail business, stand for and where your expertise lies.
+As a result, consumers can easily lose confidence in such an arrangement, which could ultimately cost you that valuable sale.

 Suppose you are interested in offering a wide range of products and services.
-In that case, it is best to think of what categories these fall into and consider setting up a different website for any product or service that does not fit together.
+In that case, it is best to consider what categories these fall into and think of setting up a different website for any product or service that does not fit.

-Aesthetics is very important when doing business online, especially when shopping for clothes, vehicles or hardware.
+Aesthetics is very important when running an eCommerce business, especially related to clothes, vehicles, or hardware.

 Since consumers cannot try on items of interest or feel the fabric before purchasing, you must provide pictures that fulfill these objectives as much as possible.

-Poor quality images that may be blurred or grainy are less likely to be as persuasive as clear, sharp and colorful pictures.
-The number of pictures you upload is important, especially where you provide images taken under various lighting, different weather conditions and zoomed in.
+Poor-quality images, which may be blurred or grainy, are less likely to be as persuasive as clear, sharp, and colorful pictures.
+The number of pictures you upload is important, especially when you provide zoomed-in images or ones taken under different lighting or weather conditions.

 5. Poor product descriptions

-The grammar you use should be free from error, and the language and tone used are suitable for the audience.
-You want to cover the technical stuff like the item’s specification in sufficient detail but emphasize how a product will benefit the consumer.
+Your grammar should be free from error, and the language and tone should suit the audience.
+You want to cover the technical stuff like the item’s specification in sufficient detail but rather emphasize how the consumer will benefit from the product.